HarshYadav0508/FitHub/README.md

 # FitHub

 FitHub is a full-stack fitness marketplace web application where users can explore fitness classes, book instructors, and manage their subscriptions.
 The platform also allows instructors to apply, manage their classes, and track their students.
+It also has admin functionalities.
+Admin can manage user, classes and approve user to instructors.

 # Live Demo ✅